Absa Credit Interest Rates and Service Fees

 All other fees are standard as per the brochure available from Absa bank web site.

 Interest is calculated on daily balance and capitalised monthly.
-These fees are applicable to both product 43 and the enhanced product known as product 45 which provides for automated monthly transfers of net interest to a nominated Law Society.
+These fees are applicable to both product 43 and the enhanced product known as product 45 which provides for automated monthly transfers of net interest to Legal Practitioners Fidelity Fund.

 Click here to download the Historical Credit Interest Rates from 30-01-2014